richardschneider/mixins/README.md

 # mixins

 Creates an instance that is a composite of multiple objects and/or properties.
 Basically a poor man's multiple inheritence that is aimed at serialisation and deserialisation of object graphs.
+See [Wikipedia mixins](http://en.wikipedia.org/wiki/Mixin) for more details.

 ## Story